 For emergency use when hiking, consider the combination of a heavy duty garbage bag and a good quality mylar space blanket.

 The garbage bag is great for rain and weather protection, but doesn’t maintain body heat very well.
 A space blanket is the opposite, fairly good for reflecting back your body heat, but fragile and not so great as weather protection.
 Combine both of them and get the best of both worlds, for a low cost and light weight.

 The garbage bag can double as a rain cover for your pack, and is easily converted into a sort of poncho for hiking if you cut a hole for your neck and arms.
 If you need it as more of a survival shelter, you can just cut a small slit in the side end for your head, see the video below.

 Be sure and get the heavy duty “contractor clean-up bags”, that are huge and at least 3 mil thick.
 At the big box hardware stores, you usually need to buy a humongo bag of 50 of these, so if you know anyone who is a builder you could ask them for a couple of extras.
 Or, they’re available on Amazon as a more reasonably sized box of 20.

 The very inexpensive kind of mylar blankets will work in a pinch, but they are very fragile.
 It's better to pay a more and get a much better quality blanket that will probably last you through the night.
 SOL makes some nice ones, called Heat Sheets.
 They cost just about $10 for a 2 pack, recommended.
 (If you're much over 6 feet tall, you may want to get the 1-2 person model.)
 There are similar models available, just don't get the really tiny cheap ones.

 Here is a nice short video from the excellent MedWild YouTube channel on making a quick emergency shelter with a garbage bag.
-Note that he cuts just a small hole in the side of the bag, which lets you breath, but keeps your head protected.
+Note that he cuts just a small hole in the SIDE of the bag, which lets you breathe, but keeps your head protected.